Gynecology and Obstetrics

 Subject material consists of the clinical science of oncology as applied to malignancies of the vulva, vagina, cervix, uterus, ovary and trophoblast.
 The student should be able to describe and define malignancies of the female genital tract in general terms and complete a clinical study in detail in the area of gynecologic oncology.
 The student will be evaluated by faculty judgment for general information, and a specific assessment of student projects will be performed.
-Offered in modules I-XII.
 Prerequisite: GYNO 900 and permission of instructor.
-LEC.

 The transgender medicine and surgery elective is a four-week rotation for fourth-year medical students to get increased exposure to multidisciplinary transgender health.
 The rotation includes both inpatient surgical and outpatient experiences.
 Medical education in transgender health can empower physicians to identify and change the systemic barriers to care that cause transgender health inequities as well as improve knowledge about transgender-specific care.
 Prerequisite: GYNO 900.

 The Family Planning elective is a four-week rotation for fourth-year medical students to get exposure to comprehensive family planning care health.
 The rotation includes both ambulatory surgical and clinic experiences at Planned Parenthood-Comprehensive Health Center.
 Prerequisite: GYNO 900.